The ISO 27001 Planning Phase Key Steps

 Any risk process would generally include steps to;

-Identify Risks: Create a process for identifying risks to information security.
+- Identify Risks – Create a process for identifying risks to information security.
 This includes recognising potential threats and vulnerabilities that could impact information confidentiality, integrity, and availability.
 Risks can come from many sources (internal and external to the organisation), so ensure these are identified.

-Assess Risks: Develop a method for analysing identified risks to determine their potential impact and likelihood.
+- Assess Risks -Develop a method for analysing identified risks to determine their potential impact and likelihood.
 This step involves assessing the consequences of risks materialising and the probability of their occurrence.

-Prioritise Risks: You likely can't deal with everything, so you'll need a way to determine prioritisation.
+- Prioritise Risks – You likely can’t deal with everything, so you’ll need a way to determine prioritisation.
 Some people use a combination of impact and urgency scores to determine priority.

 Define Risk Treatment Options

 Once you have identified your risks, what are your options for handling them?
 Define the options that people can choose from.
+Typically, these will be;

-Risk Mitigation: Identify and document measures to reduce the likelihood or impact of risks.
+- Risk Mitigation – Identify and document measures to reduce the likelihood or impact of risks.
 This could involve implementing additional controls or enhancing existing ones.

-Risk Transfer: Consider transferring risks to third parties through insurance or outsourcing activities.
+- Risk Transfer – Consider transferring risks to third parties through insurance or outsourcing activities.

-Risk Acceptance: Document the conditions under which the organisation will accept certain risks without further action.
+- Risk Acceptance – Document the conditions under which the organisation will accept certain risks without further action.

 Risk Monitoring